cal-itp/data-infra/runbooks/workflow/payments/add_agency_dashboard_data_source.md

 3. Create a new `Collection` for the agency

-This is a folder for the agency within Metabase where we will store their payments dashboard and the questions that comprise it
+This is a folder for the agency within Metabase.
+We will store their payments dashboard and the questions that comprise it in this folder.

 - From the previous step, select `Exit Admin` in the top right-hand corner to return to the Metabase homepage
   - Select `+ New` in the top right-hand corner